Do you need urgent help? Call 113

 Healthy Life Centres

 Over half of municipalities and districts in Norway have a Healthy Life Centre ("frisklivssentral"), where you can get help to change your lifestyle or cope with various ailments and diseases.
-Some of them can also help you to cope with depression and stress, sleeping difficulties and alcohol use.
-Contact your municipality or one of the Healthy Life Centres.
+Some of them can also help you to cope with depression and stress, sleeping difficulties and alcohol problems.

 There are many next of kin centres and organisations with a high level of expertise providing support and advice to next of kin.
 Their services are free and you do not need a referral.